 A comfortable, moulded handle should be securely attached and stay cool to the touch during cooking.
 An extra support handle helps with lifting larger pans.

-If a saucepan is heavy when empty, it will be even heavier when it's full.
+If a saucepan is heavy when empty, bear in mind it'll be even heavier when it's full.

 Induction cookware has a ferrous metal base and must fit one of the elements perfectly.
-Check the manufacturer's recommendations.
+It's worth checking the manufacturer's recommendations.